Create users and groups on Oracle Linux

 touch

-command to update the time stamp on theoracle_file
+command to update the time stamp on themynewuser1_file

-Updating the time stamp implies write permissions on the file as the alice user, even though the file was created by the oracle user.
+Updating the time stamp implies file write permissions on the file as the alice user, even though the mynewuser1 user created the file.

 exit exit whoami